Rosewood Washington, D.C.: Operation

 The hotel won some early high praise.
 CNN called it one of 2013's hottest new hotels and Forbes Life magazine placed it in its list of the top 20 hotel properties in the United States.

 However, the Capella Hotel struggled in its first year of operation.
 Unable to open by the 2013 presidential inauguration, the hotel missed an opportunity to introduce itself to many luxury travelers.
 Occupancy rates in the months following the hotel's opening averaged between 30 and 50 percent, although they later rose to 80 percent by May 2014.
 Management felt the hotel was still three months behind in meeting its targets as summer 2014 approached.
 The hotel also failed to generate much local buzz, and began opening its doors to the public for limited events (such as trunk shows and cocktail mixing classes) and giving the public access to its formerly-exclusive rooftop lounge.
 Without a ballroom or meeting space, the hotel also could not attract large numbers of travelers who might give the hotel excellent word-of-mouth.

 The AAA gave Cappella Hotel four diamonds out of five in 2014.
 The hotel retained that rating in 2015.
 But Forbes Travel Guide (formerly known as the Mobil Guide) declined to give the hotel either four or five stars in 2015, and did not add it to its "recommended" list.

+The hotel was asset managed by HVS between 2013 and 2016, prior to its record breaking sale.